Elgin Cathedral: Post–Reformation

+In 1615, John Taylor, the "Water Poet", described Elgin Cathedral as a "fair and beautiful church with three steeples", though its roofs, windows, and many marble monuments and tombs were already broken and defaced.
+Decay continued: the eastern limb roof collapsed in a storm on 4 December 1637.
+In 1640, the General Assembly ordered the removal of the rood screen, which divided the choir from the nave, and was chopped up for firewood.
+The destruction of the great west window was attributed to Oliver Cromwell's soldiers between 1650 and 1660.

+The cathedral grounds became Elgin's cemetery; in 1685, the town council repaired the boundary wall but forbade the use of the cathedral stone.
+Despite the building's increasing instability, the chapter house continued to be used by Incorporated Trades from 1671 to 1676 and again from 1701 to around 1731.
+No stabilisation was carried out, and on Easter Sunday 1711, the central tower collapsed, demolishing the nave.
+Stonework was then quarried for local projects.
+Artists sketched the ruins, capturing the continued ruination.
+By the closing years of the 18th century, travellers began visiting the site; in 1773 Samuel Johnson recorded having been given a pamphlet outlining the cathedral's history.

-Since the abolition of bishops within the Scottish Church in 1689, ownership of the abandoned cathedral fell to the crown, but no attempts were taken to halt the building's decline.
-Acknowledging the necessity to stabilise the structure, the Elgin Town Council initiated the reconstruction of the perimeter wall in 1809 and cleared debris from the surrounding area in about 1815.
-The Lord Provost of Elgin petitioned the King's Remembrancer for assistance to build a new roof for the chapter house and in 1824, £121 was provided to the architect Robert Reid for its construction.
-Reid was significant in developing a conservation policy for historic buildings in Scotland and was to become the first Head of the Scottish Office of Works (SOW) in 1827.
+After the abolition of bishops in 1689, ownership passed to the crown, but the building's decline continued.
+Acknowledging this, the Elgin Town Council initiated the reconstruction of the perimeter wall in 1809 and cleared the surrounding debris in about 1815.
+The Lord Provost petitioned the King's Remembrancer for assistance to build a new roof for the chapter house, and in 1824, £121 was provided to the architect Robert Reid for its construction.
+Reid later became the first Head of the Scottish Office of Works (SOW).
 It was probably during his tenure at the SOW that the supporting buttresses to the choir and transept walls were built.

-In 1824, John Shanks, an Elgin shoemaker and an important figure in conserving the cathedral started his work.
-Sponsored by local gentleman Isaac Forsyth, Shanks cleared the grounds of centuries of rubbish dumping and rubble.
+In 1824, John Shanks, an Elgin shoemaker and an important figure in conserving the cathedral, cleared the grounds of centuries of rubbish dumping and rubble.
 Shanks was officially appointed the site's Keeper and Watchman in 1826.
-Although his work was highly valued at the time and brought the cathedral back into public focus, his unscientific clearance methods may have resulted in much valuable evidence of the cathedral's history being lost.
+Although his work was highly valued at the time and brought the cathedral back into public focus, his unscientific clearance methods may have resulted in the loss of much valuable evidence of the cathedral's history.
 He died on 14 April 1841, aged 82.
-A fortnight later, the Inverness Courier published a commemorative piece on Shanks, calling him the "beadle or cicerone of Elgin Cathedral", and writing:

-His unwearied enthusiasm in clearing away the rubbish which encumbered the area of the Cathedral and obscured its architectural beauties, may be gathered from the fact that he removed, with his pick-axe and shovel, 2866 barrowfuls of earth, besides disclosing a flight of steps that led to the grand gateway of the edifice.
-Tombs and figures, which had long lain hid in obscurity, were unearthed and every monumental fragment of saints and holy men was carefully preserved, and placed in some appropriate situation ...
-So faithfully did he discharge his duty as keeper of the ruins, that little now remains but to preserve what he accomplished.

-Some minor works continued during the remainder of the 19th century and were on going into the early 20th century.
-During the 1930s further maintenance work followed that included a protective roof for the vaulted ceiling of the south choir aisle.
-From 1960 onwards, crumbling sandstone blocks were replaced and new windows fitted in the chapter house, which was also re-roofed to preserve its vaulted ceiling.
+Minor works continued in the 19th and early 20th century.
+In the 1930s, a protective roof was installed over the vaulted ceiling of the south choir aisle.
+From 1960 onwards, decayed sandstone was replaced and new windows fitted in the chapter house, which was re‑roofed to preserve its vaulted ceiling.
 From 1988 to 2000, significant renovations were carried out on the two western towers, including the establishment of a viewing platform at the top of the north tower.